UNIQUE VALUE PROPOSITIONS:

-- The system is an isothermal-based generator and storage system, where is stores thermal energy as well as bidirectional flow electrical storage.
+- As an onsite energy harvester, the system is an isothermal-based generator and storage system, where is stores thermal energy as well as bidirectional flow electrical storage.
+As an onsite energy harvesting technology, when in Air-to-Electricity Mode, the energy efficiency is around 90%.

 - Besides its multiple storage capacity, the system generates excess electricity onsite using a plural of electrical production methods.